Why Do Strength Training?

 Upper Body: Shoulder Press

-You can do the shoulder press while sitting or standing.
+You can do this move while you sit or stand.
 Hold a dumbbell in each hand and raise them until they are level with your ears.
 Your elbows should be bent at a 90-degree angle.
 This is your starting position.
 Now push the weights up, until your arms are fully extended.
 Slowly lower to the starting position.

 Upper Body: Chest Press